-Breakfast will start at 6.30 am followed by early checkout.
+Early breakfast and check- out.
 Embark on a morning game drive en route to Paraa Safari Lodge through the unexplored area of Murchison Falls National Park.
-Driving through Tangi gate to the northern bank of the River Nile enables you to watch herds of wild animals grazing and including; elephants, giraffes, Buffaloe, and with chances of seeing lions hunting too.
-On arrival at the lodge, check in your rooms and return back to the restaurant for hot lunch.
+Driving through Tangi gate to the northern bank of the River Nile enables you to watch herds of wild animals grazing including; elephants, giraffes, Buffaloes, and a chance of seeing lions hunting too.
+On arrival at the lodge, check into your rooms and enjoy a hot lunch at the lodge.
 After lunch, you will be picked up by your naturalist guide for a transfer to the pier in time to join your crew on the boat for a trip of a lifetime to the bottom of the falls.
 If you choose to hike to the top of the falls, expect to be refreshed by a fresh spray of the Nile.
 And on arrival at the top of the falls – time permitting, join your driver/guide for another rewarding game drive en route to the lodge.

 DAY 4: BOAT TRIP TO THE NILE DELTA AND AFTERNOON GAME DRIVE

 Early wake up with coffee or tea served in your rooms.
 Walk to the lobby and join your naturalist driver guide for another transfer to the pier for your water safari to the Nile delta.
 This half-day water safari activity in search of the elusive shoebill stock starts at exactly 7 am with a hot breakfast served on the boat.
 This half-day activity ends at 1200hrs.
 Disembark off the boat and walk to your waiting safari jeep before you transfer back to the lodge for lunch.
-The afternoon is at leisure with an option of relaxing by the poolside reading one of your favorites or joining your naturalist driver guides for another sunset game drive on the shores of Lake Albert and the Nile delta giving you high chances of spotting a Leopard and other cats you could have missed the previous day.
-Meals and overnight at the Lodge
+The afternoon is at leisure with an option of relaxing by the poolside or joining your naturalist driver guides for another sunset game drive on the shores of Lake Albert and the Nile delta giving you high chances of spotting a Leopard and other cats you could have missed the previous day.
+Dinner and overnight at the lodge.

 DAY 5: DEPART MURCHISON FALLS FOR KIBALE NATIONAL PARK (Takes 8-10hrs by road)